pierrejay/EZLink/README.md

 ### Asynchronous Handling
 If you want purely asynchronous behavior:
 - Use only `MESSAGE` types or treat each exchange as unidirectional.
-- You can periodically call `comm.poll()` to process inbound frames.
+- You can call `comm.poll()` periodically or within a specific task/thread to process inbound frames.
 - For concurrency, note that SimpleComm is **not** inherently thread-safe.
 If multiple threads call `sendMsg()` concurrently, you must protect them externally.

 ### Buffer Management & Large Frames
 - By default, `MAX_FRAME_SIZE` is set to `32`.
 This limits the maximum payload.
 You can adjust it in `SimpleCommDfs` if needed.
-- A ring buffer approach ensures partial frames or garbage are eventually discarded without losing valid subsequent frames.
+- The "scroll buffer" approach implemented in the library ensures partial frames or garbage are eventually discarded without losing any valid subsequent frames.
+- Several error cases have been thought of and handled, such as truncated frame, invalid length, invalid SOF, SOF present in data, etc. See unit tests for more details.
+- TLDR: as long as you continuously call `poll()` on the receiver side, the message processing pipeline will jump from one frame to the next and end up synchronizing with the next valid frame even if there's garbage in-between.

 ### CRC Validation & Protocol Robustness
 - Every frame includes a 2-byte CRC16.
 - The library discards frames with invalid CRC, tries to find the next valid SOF in the buffer, and continues.
 - If you have extremely noisy lines, consider adding re-transmissions or switching to `MESSAGE_ACK` or `REQUEST/RESPONSE` flows for guaranteed data integrity.

----

 ## 10. Practical Considerations & Best Practices